Homework Gap

 Accurate state and local level data on the breadth of the homework gap has been challenging to obtain.
 The lack of data made designing and implementing strategies to address the issue difficult.

-As a result of directives outlined in the 2016 Connecting North Carolina State Broadband Plan, the Broadband Infrastructure Office partnered with the Friday Institute's Research and Evaluation Group at N.C.
-State University to conduct a survey to determine the extent of the homework gap in North Carolina and to convene educational technology leaders to brainstorm solutions to eradicate the Homework Gap.
+The Broadband Infrastructure Office partnered with the Friday Institute's Research and Evaluation Group at NC State University to conduct a survey to determine the extent of the homework gap in North Carolina and to convene educational technology leaders to brainstorm solutions to eradicate the Homework Gap.

 The findings were part of a report, the Homework Gap in North Carolina, which equips state and local policymakers, educators and other key stakeholders with information to understand the homework gap and strategies to address it.